 Additionally, it may not be very safe for food since it has a porous characteristic, which makes it absorb moisture and food particles.
 This can harbor bacteria and lead to food contamination.

-Therefore, we do not recommend using mahogany for your cutting boards.
-Rather, we suggest you use other durable hardwoods like teak and maple, which are more suitable for cutting boards.
+Therefore, I do not recommend using mahogany for your cutting boards.
+Rather, I suggest you use other durable hardwoods like teak and maple, which are more suitable for cutting boards.

 Mahogany can be used for decking due to its durability and resistance to decay.
-Since it’s a dense hardwood, you can efficiently drill and screw on it without splitting or damaging the wood.
+I’ve drilled and screwed into this dense hardwood without any splitting—something not all woods can boast.

 Also, it’s lightweight compared to other hardwoods, allowing you to construct and transport your decks with ease.